colonel8377/hkust_search_engine_assignment2/README.md

 ##### Customization
 - elasticsearch
 <p>Restful Api: Elasticsearch accpts restful api, which I have set up in es.py.
 You may rewrite some requests to create different index.</p>
+1. For auto-completion, I set fuzziness to 10, since there are not enough data sets in the paper.json</br>
+2. For phrase suggestion, I use shingles instead of n-grams to correct misspelling or typos.

 - whoosh
 <p>Whoosh Schema: Here I assume that the author's name and paper's publishing year are key words and can not be stemming by the engine.</p>

 Everything is all right, have fun!

 ### Contact